tdegeus/mate-cluster/pages/tips.rst

 helps the scheduler to assign jobs to nodes such that there are enough resources available (in this example 4 CPUs on on Intel-node).
 However:

-1. These CPUs are not neccessarily used.
+1. These CPUs are not necessarily used.

    * Parallelization is not trivial, and highly problem dependent.
 Some hints: